lightspeed/flame/packages/flame/src/Checkbox/README.md

 | `indeterminate` | `boolean`                    | Set to true true for indeterminate style                                                  |
 | `html property` | `string`                     | Any extra properties passed will be added to the underlying `<input type="checkbox">` tag |

-#### `<CheckboxLabel>`

-A prestyled flame Text element.
-Please consult the [Text component readme](https://github.com/lightspeed/flame/tree/master/packages/flame/src/Text) for details on which props are available.

-#### `<CheckboxDescription>`

-A prestyled flame Text element, with a small Box wrapper.
-Please note that all props forwarded will be sent to the underlying Text component, not the Box.

-Please consult the [Text component readme](https://github.com/lightspeed/flame/tree/master/packages/flame/src/Text) for details on which props are available.

 ### Example

 #### Simple stateless Checkbox